Strings

 Extract a capturing group from a regex pattern.

-This method returns the specified group from each string that matches
+Return group group_index from each string that matches pattern.

 When to use

-- Capture monetary amounts from claim notes for validation
+- Amounts: Capture monetary values from notes for validation.

 Parameters: